 There are plenty of ways to stay fit while on vacation in Providenciales.
-Nearly all large resorts feature onsite fitness centers, and there are several gyms across the island which cater to locals and visitors alike.
+Nearly all large resorts feature onsite fitness centers, and there are several gyms across the island that cater to locals and visitors alike.

 Many of the luxury vacation rentals have exercise equipment, and a few of the more-expansive retreats have impressive and modern private fitness centers.

 A great element of the Turks and Caicos is that there are so many great outdoor activities to do, many of which are perfect for exercise and staying in shape.

 Largely due to the luxury tourism market, the Turks and Caicos also supports a strong yoga culture, and there are many boutique yoga and Pilates studios on Providenciales.

 There are many fully equipped fitness centers on Providenciales, with convenient locations across Grace Bay, Turtle Cove, central Leeward Highway, and Downtown.
 Nearly all locations offer short-term access for visitors.

 The Graceway Sports Center in central Providenciales is one of the larger fitness complexes in the country, with a gym, indoor basketball, squash, and volleyball courts, lit tennis courts, and football fields.
 Coaching in a variety of disciplines is offered as well.

 The Turks and Caicos is now home to its own CrossFit center!